thisdougb/thisdougb.github.io/_posts/2017-01-24-continuous-integration-with-ansible-jenkins-git.md

 Begin with the basic components of your overall workflow, with the expectation of moulding them as understanding develops.
 The important thing is to *do something*, even if it turns out to be not quite what you end up with.
 It’s all experience and learning, which feeds back into the design as an interative process.
 With open tools such as Git, Jenkins, etc, there is no definitely correct way to do things.

 I'm going to describe a simple workflow, which will encompass making code commits and integrating them into our production repository.
 This gives us a starting point and model to morph, tweak, adjust, etc.   From this we can create a tailored set of 'the rules', which contributors agree to follow to make the whole thing work.
-Creating 'the rules' should be a group task, but not necessarily the same group responsible for implementing the rules.

 This is not definitive in any way, nor is it intended to be 'best practice'.
 It is intended merely to expose some of the human aspects of continuous integration, and raise some points for consideration.